mikevb1/dghatinstaller/README.md

+Icon file used with permission of its original creator, [/u/BeardedBears](https://www.reddit.com/user/BeardedBears).

 Using hats.exe will remove any hats you currently have and will copy the ones from this pack over. hats.exe will work only if you have Duck Game installed in Steam's install directory.